zeekay/handroll/README.md

   #   web    -> pkg.name + '.js'
   dest: 'dist/lib.js'

-  # Use `compilers` to Customize plugins automatically used per-filetype:
+  # Use `compilers` to customize plugins used per-filetype.
   #
   # compilers:
   #   coffee:
-  #     verison: 1
+  #     verison: 1  # use CS 1.x instead of 2.x
   #
   # Or specify your own:
   #